 - 72 oz Jug

 - 3 Power Settings

 Another top of the range budget blender featuring three power settings – low, medium, high – that also has an enormous 72 oz capacity!

-The blades on the Ninja are very sharp but do start to wear down if you use it very often, for instance, daily use will result in it starting to lose its smooth quality after about 6 months but for the occasional use the ninja will last you really well.
+The blades on the Ninja blender are very sharp but do start to wear down if you use it very often.
+For instance, daily use will result in it starting to lose its smooth quality after about 6 months but for the occasional use the ninja blender will last you really well.

 What it is, is very easy to clean, because the blades are split over multiple levels and left out rather than being stuck to the bottom it’s really easy to clean around.
 Just be careful because like I said the blades are very sharp so you’ll need to be careful!
 Alternatively, you can put it in the dishwasher, of course, it’s all BPA free plastic that’s dishwasher safe.